Blown glass doesn't like dishwasher and warm liquid

 We protect every glass in a box with many blister pack.

 We never have any problem on sending glass.
-If unwillingly, a glass arrive broken, you can take a photo on receipt and send us the photo by email by using the Contact menu.
+If unwillingly, a glass arrive broken, you can take a photo upon receipt and send us the photo by email or by using the Contact menu.
 If we are not out of stock we send you free a new model, or else after 3 or 4 weeks or more according to the model.